Don’t navigate the overwhelming task of finding the perfect mortgage on your own; mortgage brokers can be your guide.

 There are several aspects of your credit file that an online mortgage broker or lender will look at when matching you to a potential loan.
 Most of these loans require good credit; bad credit or a history of bankruptcies, or even a long list of recent unpaid debts, can jeopardise your ability to get a mortgage.
 In saying that, a good mortgage broker will have lenders who specialise in bad credit loans on their panel.

 Your lender will investigate your credit record.
 It’s recommended that you contact one of the three major credit bureaus to review your report before you apply for a mortgage.
-Veda, D&B, and Experian can all provide you with a copy of your credit report.
+Equifax, D&B, and Experian can all provide you with a copy of your credit report.
 If there are errors on your credit, it’s best to correct them as they may lead to rejections.

 Lenders will also verify that you have a stable income of a high enough amount to be able to make payments on time.
 This may include verifying your employment or income source, and may also include verifying credit card accounts, bank accounts, and residence information.

 While this may seem like a privacy intrusion, it helps the lender to judge how much of a risk you are to lend to.
 Positive results will mean lower rates and better offers.

 How to choose the right online mortgage broker

 - Ask others.
 The safest way to choose an online mortgage broker is to seek out brokers who have provided successful mortgages for other individuals.
 Start by asking around; word of mouth is a surprisingly effective way to find great services.
 If you don't have word of mouth to go on, research the broker online.